Hybe: Technology

+Disputes and legal actions

 Dispute with Min Hee-jin

 On April 22, 2024, Hybe requested for Min Hee-jin, the then-CEO of their sub-label ADOR, to step down from her position following an audit of the label amidst accusations of Min attempting to make Ador independent.
 Min released a statement dismissing those claims and also accused Hybe of overlooking the similarities between NewJeans and Illit, a girl group that debuted in March 2024 under Hybe's sub-label Belift Lab.
 In her statement, she accused Hybe and Belift of refusing to acknowledge the claims of Illit plagiarizing NewJeans' image from music to style, with the former's debut causing confusion amongst fans online.
 The value of Hybe's shares fell by 8.03% following the news.
 In response, Hybe submitted evidence to judicial authorities to refute the claims of plagiarism.
 A later court case dismissed the plagiarism claims.

 Hybe officially reported Min Hee-jin to the police for "breach of trust" on April 25 following evidence retrieved from the audit that she is attempting to gain management of the label.
 Hybe later released text messages between Min and ADOR's vice president listing a series of methods to take control of the label.
 Hybe has also stated that they plan to meet with the legal representatives of NewJeans' members to discuss providing them with psychological and emotional care to support them for a successful return in the future.
 It was also announced that NewJeans, who are set to release a new single in May, will carry out activities as planned.

 On April 25, seven hours after the report was filed, Min held an emergency press conference to deny the accusations against her.
 During the conference, she shared text messages exchanged between her, Bang Si-hyuk, and Hybe's former CEO Jiwon Park, some of which included Bang mentioning groups outside of Hybe.
 She accused Hybe of fabricating her words and revealed that she had filed an internal report in the past because the company failed to address her concerns over their treatment of NewJeans and her as a producer, however, this was ignored by the management.
 Issues regarding Hybe's leadership also came to light as Min accused Bang of trying to control all of Hybe's labels and removing their uniqueness.
 Min also stated that she's willing to talk to either Bang or Park but they never agreed.